Azaad Liadi

-Azaad Liadi (born 14 May 1998) is an American soccer player who plays as a winger for Huntsville City FC in MLS Next Pro.
+Azaad Liadi (born May 14, 1998) is an American soccer player who plays as a winger for Portland Hearts of Pine in USL League One, on loan from USL Championship team Lexington SC.

 Career

 College

 Liadi attended Saginaw Valley State University for three years, making 56 appearances and scoring 11 goals for their varsity soccer team.
 For his senior year, Liadi transferred to Georgia Southern University.
 He would go on to make 16 appearances, scoring three goals.
 During college, Liadi spent a season in the NPSL with AFC Ann Arbor, and a season in USL League Two with the Cincinnati Dutch Lions.

 FC Tucson

 In March 2020, Liadi signed a professional contract with FC Tucson of USL League One.
-He made his competitive debut for the club on 25 July 2020 against Fort Lauderdale CF.
+He made his competitive debut for the club on July 25, 2020, against Fort Lauderdale CF.

 South Georgia Tormenta

 On December 17, 2020, Liadi made the move to USL League One side South Georgia Tormenta ahead of their 2021 season.